jericosergio/prompt-engineer-browser-extension/README.md

 ## ⚠️ Disclaimer

 **Use at your own risk.** API usage may incur costs depending on the provider.
-Monitor usage and follow each provider's terms of service.
+Monitor usage, set spending limits where available, and follow each provider's terms of service.

+### Obtaining API Keys
+- **Gemini (Google AI Studio)**: https://aistudio.google.com/ – Create a project and generate an API key.
+- **OpenAI**: https://platform.openai.com/ – Create an account, go to API Keys section.
+- **Anthropic**: https://console.anthropic.com/ – Request access (if required) and generate a key.

+### Best Practices
+- Never hardcode keys in public repositories.
+- Rotate keys periodically and revoke unused ones.
+- Restrict keys (if provider supports) by IP, referrer, or usage caps.
+- Review usage dashboards regularly to avoid unexpected charges.

+### Cost Awareness
+Different models have different pricing tiers (input vs output tokens).
+Favor lighter/faster models for exploratory prompting; switch to larger ones only when necessary.

 ---